AleDiggio/academicProjects/README.md

-# academicProjects
-# Most revelant academic projects done
+# Some of the academic projects done

 ## Web Architecture
 ## Robotics